A Man for All Seasons (Better to be right with God, than approved by the King.)

 Henry V (Shakespeare’s attempt to depict the perfect Christian King.)

-Lord of the Rings (God confounds the strong through the meek and the weak.)
+Lord of the Rings (God confounds the strong and mighty through the meek and the weak.)

 Master and Commander (Male leadership truly leading as males should.)

 Michael Clayton (Watch the edited for television version.
-When your back is against the wall financially, will you make righteous choices?
+When your back is against the wall financially, will you continue to make righteous choices?
 Most surprising end to a movie that I have ever watched.)

 The Natural (Why is it that baseball movies are so much better than football movies?
 Roy Hobbs only succeeds when he is committed to quality, moral relationships.)

 O’ Brother, Where Art Thou (Homer’s Odyssey and Depression-era Southern Bible Belt culture blend to make an excellent story about the complexities of the human heart.
-“We thought you was a toad!”)
+“A fool seeks logic in the chambers of the heart.”)

-Of Gods and Men (Never seen such powerful acting through simple facial expressions).
+Of Gods and Men (Amazingly powerful acting through simple facial expressions.
+Will they stay true to God’s call when death is imminent?).

 On the Waterfront (Marlon Brando is absolutely superb.
 Best presentation of clergy in any film.)